aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-connect-cluster.md

 ![Browser Warning](/images/hpc-aws-parallelcluster-workshop/browser-warning.png)

+{{% notice note %}}
+If you are asked by your browser if you would like to share the clipboard, push Allow.
+This permits the use of copy/paste commands between your computer and the machine you're connected to through DCV.
+This will make some of the following sections much easier!
+{{% /notice %}}

 3. Next, to launch a terminal (where the rest of the lab will run), click **Activities** > **Terminal**:

 ![DCV Terminal](/images/hpc-aws-parallelcluster-workshop/dcv-terminal.png)